opencord/voltha-system-tests/README.md

 ```
 ├── tests
-  └── sanity/           // basic tests that should always pass.
-Will be used as gating-patchsets
   └── functional/       // feature/functionality tests that should be implemented as new features get developed
 └── libraries           // shared test keywords (functions) across various test suites
 └── variables           // shared variables across various test suites